longwind48/convo-miner/README.md

   - All utterances within a paragraph are attributed to a single speaker.
 (This one-speaker-per-paragraph property is rarely violated in novels.)  (cite Hua He et. al 2013)
   - For every B-I tag, we form (utterance-response) pairs if it satisfies the conditions:
-    - Pairs has to be B or I tags
+    - Utterances in pairs has to be B or I tags
-    - The distance between any pair has to be not more than 3 sentences away.
+    - The distance between utterances in a pair has to be not more than 3 sentences away.

 - Train-test-validation Split: